Updated May 11, 2023

-The executed task perform all the important operation in the file.
-In the above code, notify has a list with a single item and it is known as run nginx.
-Here run is not mentioned as an internal command but it can be taken as a reference to the handler which is required to execute a function when it is pulled by a task.
-Handlers are termed as tasks and hosts which execute only when they are instructed by the user or the task running on the client system.
+The executed task perform all the essential operation in the file.
+The code above contains a “notify” section that has a list with just one labeled item – “run nginx.”
+Although it doesn’t explicitly state that “run” is an internal command, one can infer that it refers to the handler.
+Handlers are responsible for executing a function when triggered by a task.
+They act as tasks or hosts that only execute when instructed by the user or the task running on the client system.

 Educba: start nginx

 - The above code states that run the nginx handler.
 It will execute only after the Nginx web server is downloaded.
 The user can run the playbook into the file called nginx.yml.

 - Then save the code and exit by using the command: wq.

 - Try to use space instead of tab and ensure that spacing should be consistent with the YAML file to prevent bugs.

 - After executing the playbook, you should copy the link into the created web server.
 Then, you can create a playbook in the command-line interface.
 Next, execute any tasks, hosts, and handlers on the webserver hosted on the machine.

 The image above shows the home page of the web server.
 After copying the link, it will display all the tasks created.

 In this article, we have seen Ansible and its installation. notifyIt serves as an orchestrated management tool that significantly aids the automation process.
 You can see more about Ansible and Excel in DevOps, which helps you connect the bridge between operations and developers.

 This is a guide to Ansible Install.
 Here we discuss the introduction and installation of Ansible for a better understanding.
 You may also have a look at the following articles to learn more –